andrew867/LuxPower-Advanced/README.md

 # INSTALL THE INTEGRATION
-Copy the "luxpower" integration to your Home Assistant instance into the "custom_components" folder
+Copy the "luxpower" integration to your Home Assistant instance into the "/config/" folder (where your configuration.yaml lives)

-./custom_components/luxpower/ to your HA data directory (where your configuration.yaml lives)
+You should see a "custom_components" folder, then simply copy ./custom_components/luxpower/ - this is explained in more detail below.

-If you are new to HA you will likely have to create this folder but if you use HACS it should already be created.
+Otherwise, if you are new to HA you will likely have to create this folder but if you use HACS it should already be created.
 Next REBOOT, it's mandatory otherwise the next bit will not work.

 I would strongly suggest you install the Samba share in HA.
 I would watch this video: https://www.youtube.com/watch?v=udqY2CYzYGk